 In this article, you’ll find homemade cheese recipes that don’t require any special equipment.
 However, some cheeses require more elaborate tools and implements.
 So, that’s just something to keep in mind for when you master basic cheeses and branch out to new recipes.

 To make cheese using these simple beginner cheesemaking recipes, you’ll only need:

 - Large, non-reactive pot (stainless steel, avoid copper, aluminum, and cast iron)

-- Cheesecloth/butter muslin (in a pinch, a clean tea towel can be used)
+- Cheesecloth/butter muslin (in a pinch, you can use a tea towel or clean cotton pillowcase)

 - A good thermometer